chmlee/ream-doc-v2/docs/Contribution/Note.md

 If this is a hard requirement, you should use SQL databases.

 But this is not to say you can't use REAM to build websites.
-With the help of static site generators, people are building websites with Markdown.
+With the help of static site generators, it's common to see website written entirely in Markdown.
-Since REAM is a strict subset of Markdown, you may be able to figure out a way to use REAM with your static site generator of your choosing.
+Since REAM is a strict subset of Markdown, you may be able to figure out a way to use REAM with the static site generator of your choosing.

 (I have been searching for a static Wiki generator that (1) uses Markdown, (2) uses Git for version control, and (3) runs entirely on the client side.
 The only tool that satisfy all three requirements is [MDwiki](https://github.com/Dynalon/mdwiki), which is no longer maintained.)